 Conclusion: The present study concludes that dietary inclusion of banana (Musa paradisiaca) leaf powder at 3 per cent improved growth performance, nutrient utilization and reduced feed cost per unit body weight gain in broiler chickens.
 Further studies are required to evaluate its combined use with other feed additives.

-Keywords: broiler chicken, banana leaf, growth performance, nutrient utilisation, Musa paradisiaca
+Keywords: broiler, growth performance, nutrient utilisation, Musa paradisiaca

 INTRODUCTION

-Poultry farming, particularly broiler rearing, plays a crucial role in meeting the rising demand for affordable animal protein globally.
-India ranks fifth in the world in terms of total meat production.
-The total meat production in the country is 10.25 million tonnes which have increased by 4.95% in 2023-24.
-The meat production from poultry is 5.02 million tonnes, contributing about 48.96% of total meat production (BAHS, 2024).
+The broiler farming plays a crucial role in meeting the rising demand for affordable animal protein globally.
+The broiler farming makes a substantial contribution to national food production and food security, and holds particular importance in poverty alleviation, employmentand livelihood.
+Amongst the livestock farming, the broiler demonstrates the highest efficiency in converting feed into edible animal protein.

+According to BAHS (2024)the total meat production in the country is 10.25 million tonnes which have increased by 4.95% in 2023-24.
+The chicken production accounts to 5.02 million tonnes, contributing about 48.96% of total meat production (BAHS, 2024).
 The total poultry population in India was recorded at 851.81 million, showing an overall increase of 16.8% compared to the previous census (DAHD, 2019).

-The poultry sector makes a substantial contribution to national food production and food security, and holds particular importance in poverty alleviation, employment generation, and the socio-economic empowerment of rural populations.
-Among land-based livestock, poultry demonstrates the highest efficiency in converting feed into edible animal protein.
+The demand for chicken is increasing annually and broiler farming has a potential to grow ().
+Similarly, the feed cost for broiler is also growing and in order to mitigate the rising feed cost, the banana leaf powder can be an alternate feeding to broilers().